brianspiering/quotes_from_others/README.md

 "It doesn't get any easier, you just get faster."
 — Greg LeMond

+"Behind mountains are more mountains."
+— Creole proverb

 "There is no amount of work you could do today that will offset the progress you could have made in a properly structured week."
 — Chris Sommer